 - Stair Work

 Your dog walking beside you up and down stairs is good for both of you!
 You will need to train this with your dog as his natural inclination is likely going to be to gallop up and down the stair case.
 For everyone who has the foundation of my RZ (Reinforcement Zone) game, you can use that for stair work.
-We can also use a remote feeder for an exercise game on stairs (this game will be in Inside Scoop, the Facebook subscription group that I contribute to along with my friends and co-founders Rodney Habib and Dr Karen Becker).
+We can also use a remote feeder for an exercise game on stairs.
+You can play Stair Masters from Home School the Dog.

 Treadmills are great for exercise, but I strongly suggest that the treadmill you use is one that is specifically for dogs.
 The treadmill I have for my dogs is from DogTread.
 I only use the treadmill with my dogs walking or trotting, alternating between the two, with more walking than trotting.